 Introduction to the philosophical concepts that underpin physical planning, including the common good, values, value systems and rationality against the backdrop of developing notions of science and the new emphasis on environment and sustainability.
-The course offers an introduction to, and critical appraisal of, the rational-comprehensive model as applied in planning practice.
-The course also deals with resolution of conflicts in the various roles of the practising planner.
+The course deals with analytical theories of planning.
+It also covers matters such as resolution of conflicts in the various roles of the practising planner.
 The interventionist function of planning in a mixed or market economy as an example of the pursuit of the common good is explored.